AdobeDocs/experience-platform.en/help/landing/api-guide.md

 To learn more about Postman and its available features, visit the [Postman documentation](https://learning.postman.com/docs/getting-started/navigating-postman/).

-### Generating an Access Token with Postman for non-production use
+### Generate an Access Token with Postman for non-production use

 >[!WARNING]
 >